donchate/steemsmartcontracts-wiki/Market-Pools.md

 # Introduction

 This contract implements a constant product formula (CPF) automated market maker (AMM).
-The AMM holds quantities of Hive Engine tokens whose relative price is measured according to its reserves.A constant product pricing function maps the quantities of theassets in reserves to their marginal price.
+The AMM holds quantities of Hive Engine tokens whose relative price is measured according to its reserves.
+A constant product pricing function maps the quantities of the assets in reserves to their marginal price.
 Hive Engine token holders may trade using this smart contract at the price specified by the pricing function, which is continually updated as reserves change after each trade.
 They may also provide liquidity to allow for a certain pair of tokens to be traded.